vkolev/py23/README.markdown

+# py23
+Simple python wrapper for the edno23 API

-h2.
-About py23
+## About py23

 py23 is a simple API wrapper for the edno23 microbloging website.
-It was inspired by the "ruby23":http://github.com/mitkok/Ruby23 written by Mitko Kostov and also hosted in github.
+It was inspired by the [ruby23](http://github.com/mitkok/Ruby23) written by Mitko Kostov and also hosted in github.

-h2.
-Usage
+## Usage

 You can use the py23 as a module just: